harpooooooon/RShiny-Dashboard-for-Twitter-Analysis/README.md

 <h3>Notes: </h3>

+  <li>you can access the functioning application at https://nipunjeet-gujral.shinyapps.io/shiny_twitter_analysis/</li>

   <li>For security reasons I excluded the API consumer and access keys.
 Insert your own under the authentication function named 'setup1'
   and the application will chug along dandily.</li>